 The objective of this program is to provide students with an opportunity to acquire a broad quality-based education and the specific conceptual and research knowledge necessary to be productive practitioners in the Unified Public Safety Administration field.

-The UPSA degree has three concentrations:
+The UPSA degree has four concentrations:

 - Fire and Emergency Medical Service Administration